kehindeojapa-dev/htmlcssComponents/component/readme.md

         used the design from frontendmentor bookmark landing page for the navbar component
 2. Navbar: navbar2.
         used the navbar design from frontendmentor manage landing page for the navbar component
+3. Banner: heroimage1.
+        this is a hero image (banner) from frontendmentor manage landing page for the banner component